Stax

 What is moment of inertia in structural engineering?

-The second moment of area (I) measures a cross-section's resistance to bending.
-A higher I means less deflection under the same load.
-The formula for a rectangle is I = bd³/12.
+The second moment of area (I), often called the moment of inertia, measures a cross-section's resistance to bending about a given axis.
+A higher I value means less deflection under the same applied load.
+For a solid rectangle of width b and depth d bent about its horizontal axis, I = bd³/12.
+Deeper sections have dramatically higher I values because of the cubic relationship with depth.

 What is the radius of gyration?

-Radius of gyration r = √(I/A).
-It represents the distance from the centroidal axis at which the entire area could be concentrated to produce the same moment of inertia.
-Used in column buckling analysis.
+The radius of gyration (r) is defined as r = square root of (I / A), where I is the second moment of area and A is the cross-sectional area.
+It represents the distance from the centroidal axis at which the entire cross-sectional area could be theoretically concentrated to produce the same moment of inertia.
+It is used primarily in column buckling analysis — the slenderness ratio (L/r) determines whether a column fails by yielding or by buckling.

 Why do I-sections have high moment of inertia?